 Admission & Aid

 All applicants to the Milligan University Physician Assistant Program must apply through the Central Application Service for Physician Assistants (CASPA).
-The application cycle for the class that begins January 9, 2023 is now closed.
-The next cycle will open on April 27, 2023 and close on September 1, 2023.
+The next application cycle will open on April 25, 2024 and close on September 1, 2024.
 All applications must be verified on or before this date.
 Applications that are not verified by this deadline will not be reviewed.

 The Milligan PA program utilizes a rolling admission process, meaning we review applications as they are completed and make decisions throughout the admissions cycle until the class is filled.
 Applicants should apply as early as possible and check the CASPA site frequently until all requirements including references have been submitted and the application is complete.